mikewest/internetdrafts/first-party-cookies/draft.md

 In order to prevent the kinds of "multiple-nested scenarios" described in Section 4 of {{RFC7034}}, we must check the first-party origin against the origins of each of a document's ancestor browsing contexts' active documents.
-A document is considered a "first-party context" if and only if the origin of its URI is the same as the first-party origin, **and** if each of the active documents in its ancestors' browsing contexts' is a first-party context.
+A document is considered a "first-party context" if and only if the registerable domain of the origin of its URI is the same as the registerable domain of the first-party origin, **and** if each of the active documents in its ancestors' browsing contexts' is a first-party context.

 This definition has a few implications: